 I hope this article clears up the difference between people struggling with social anxiety and those who are introverted.
 You can also be both: an introvert and socially anxious.
 In this case, you just need to (and can!) turn your social anxiety into solid self-confidence.
 This way, you can live fully and happily, embracing your introversion.

 Let me know your thoughts on social anxiety and introversion in the comments below!
 Is there something else you would like to add?
 Are you an introvert struggling to accept your personality trait, or do you feel comfortable and happy about it?
-Are you an extrovert learning about personality traits and mental health in order to understand better those who are different from you?
-Share your thoughts with us!
+Are you an extrovert learning about personality traits and mental health in order to better understand those who are different from you?
+Share your thoughts with us in the comments below!

 About the author: